apache/incubator-kie-tools/README.md

 License:

-Copyright (c) 2017 Ahome Innovation Technologies.
+Copyright (c) 2017 Ahomé Innovation Technologies.
 All rights reserved.

 Lienzo is released under version 2.0 of the Apache License.